 Qualified students may complete their Bachelor of Science in Nursing (BSN) while pursuing their A.S. in Nursing through the UCF/Seminole State Concurrent Program.
 Graduates of the program who do not participate in the concurrent program may articulate courses into a Bachelor of Science in Nursing (BSN) program.

 Visit Smart-College-Choices.com to access employment numbers and the estimated average, annual full-time wage for graduates of this program.

 This is a limited-access program.
-Students begin the generic ADN program twice each year in August (Term I) or in January (Term II).
+Students begin the generic ADN program three times each year in August (Term I), in January (Term II), or in May (Term III).
 Interested persons must first be admitted to Seminole State before becoming eligible to apply to the nursing program.
 The dates for application may vary.
 Students should be aware that acceptance to the College does not guarantee admission to the nursing program.
 Provisional acceptance into the program is contingent on satisfying Seminole State-mandated and various healthcare agencies' requirements.

 State Boards of Nursing have a responsibility to protect the public.
 In carrying out this responsibility, Boards of Nursing reserve the right to deny licensure to anyone who has been convicted of a crime other than minor traffic violations.
 Pursuant to Section 456.0635, Florida Statutes, the Florida Board of Nursing shall refuse to issue a license, certification or registration and shall refuse to admit a candidate for examination if the applicant has been:

 All students entering a healthcare program with a clinical component are required to complete a criminal background check.
 Students must be free of offenses which could potentially disqualify them from working in a healthcare environment (Florida Statutes 456.0635, 435.04 and 316.193).
 Admission into clinicals is at the discretion of the clinical agencies.